D-Damel/wfcount/README.md

 *wfcount* program wrote on C++ for counting files in target folder.
 It's returns total quantity of files.
 You can correct total quantity by argument for taking off some files from counting process.
+For this programm I used *dirent.h* library from https://github.com/tronkko/dirent/tree/master

 > ** This version of *wfcount* works just with Windows OS **
 >